-Written for Kion by Kelsey Hess, CTNC

 Low-carb diets can*...

-So when you combine these three approaches, you're essentially 3x-ing your chances of cortisol dysregulation, hypothyroidism, hormonal imbalances, and all the gnarly side effects that come with them.
-(A big one being weight gain, which is the opposite effect that most people want this combination to have!)
+When you combine these methods, you're essentially 3x-ing your chances of cortisol dysregulation, hypothyroidism, hormonal imbalances, and all the gnarly side effects that come with them.

 *Some of these studies are conducted on animals or men.
 But, as you now know, human female studies are hard to come by.